Isuru-27/King-s-Food-Online-Restaurent/README.md

-# Trendy Restaurant E-Commerce Platform
+# King's Food Online Restaurant

 This repository contains the code for a modern e-commerce platform designed for a trendy restaurant.
 Users can browse and order a variety of items, including Pizza, Pasta, Avocado Toast, Sushi Burritos, Acai Bowls, Quinoa Bowls, Laksa, Tacos, Burgers, Fries, and a selection of drinks such as Coffee, Matcha Lattes, Kombucha, Smoothies, Fruit Infused Water, Coconut Water, Teas, Vegetable Juices, Sparkling Water, and Milk.